Seebohm Rowntree and Industrial Welfare

 Rowntree was an intimate of Prime Minister Lloyd George.
 He served as director of the welfare department of the Ministry of Munitions, and in the national post-war Reconstruction Committee.
 Their strong relationship culminated in their joint authorship of the pamphlet, How to Tackle Unemployment, 1930.

 Joseph and Seebohm Rowntree introduced a range of pioneering welfare benefits for the Rowntree & Co workforce, such as a works dentist, retirement pension, widow’s benefit, and a central works council – all putting into practice what Seebohm outlined in his famous works The Human Needs of Labour and the Human Factor in Business.
-He also pioneered pyschological profiling and market research within the new tradition of scientific business management.
+He also pioneered pyschological profiling and market research within the new practices of scientific management.

 ‘Business has a soul, it is not a mechanical thing but a living and worthy part of the social organism.
 It is not an end in itself, but a means to an end and that end is the well being of the whole community.’